Jérôme Pradon: Theatre

+In 2018, he played the role of George in Aspects of Love at the Hope Mill Theatre, Manchester, and again in 2019 at the Southwark Playhouse.
+For his performance, he won best male in a supporting role, in a musical at the 2020 Annual OffWestend Theatre Awards (The Offies).

 TV and film

-TV and film appearances include his first paid acting job Marcheloup, L'été ‘36, Cas De Divorce and Hélas Pour Moi directed by Jean Luc Goddard.
-Sharpe’s Company took Pradon to Ukraine for filming and onto British screens.
+Pradon's TV and film appearances include his first paid acting job Marcheloup, L'été '36, Cas De Divorce and Hélas Pour Moi directed by Jean Luc Goddard.
+Sharpe's Company took Pradon to Ukraine for filming and onto British screens.
 Kung Fu: The Legend Continues was filmed during his time in Napoleon.
 The Brylcreem Boys (for which he was asked to emphasize the French accent more) was released in limited UK cinemas in 1999.
 Also that year, Simon Sez, seeing Pradon play the villain of the movie, was released in the US.

 French productions include Belle Grand-Mere, La Jeune Fille et La Tortue directed by Stéphane Ly-Cuong; the award winning Crimes En Serie, Avocats et Associés and film festival winner Paradisco, also directed by Stéphane Ly-Cuong.

-English speaking productions include RTS Award nominated Aristocrats; Oscar nominated Vatel directed by Roland Joffé; The Dancer playing The Director; the International Emmy award winning 2000 version of Jesus Christ Superstar, playing Judas for which his performance received rave reviews and a new collection of fans; Peter Ackroyd's London and Carrie and Barry starring Neil Morrissey.
+English speaking productions include the RTS Award-nominated Aristocrats; Oscar nominated Vatel directed by Roland Joffé; The Dancer playing The Director; the International Emmy award winning 2000 version of Jesus Christ Superstar, playing Judas for which his performance received rave reviews and a new collection of fans, and Peter Ackroyd's London and Carrie and Barry.

-In 2004, he organised the casting for and performed the part of André in the French dubbing of the 2004 The Phantom of the Opera movie.
+In 2004, he organized the casting for and performed the part of André in the French dubbing of the 2004 The Phantom of the Opera movie.

 2006 saw the sitcom The Complete Guide to Parenting, starring Peter Davison, that was broadcast on ITV, with Jérôme playing the part of Roland, and 2007 saw Jérôme starring in Trafalgar, directed by Fabrice Hourlier.